Next Start

 On smaller boats, you will typically find a tilt mechanism that makes it possible to lift the engine out of the water.
 On larger outboards, and some smaller ones, there is an electric motor that lifts the engine up and down with the simple press of a button.

 In the mid-section you’ll also find the driveshaft housing, which serves as the main structural piece of the engine.
 This includes a water tube that connects to the lower unit and transfers cooling water to the powerhead.
-This area also houses the driveshaft, which sends rotation and torque to the lower unit, where the propeller is located.
+This area also houses the driveshaft, which rotates and supplies torque to the lower unit, where the propeller is located.

 outboard-motor-image-01